beveradb/sonoff-lan-mode-homeassistant/README.md

 **This will only work for Sonoff devices running V3+ of the stock (Itead / eWeLink) firmware.
 For users of V1.8.0 - V2.6.1, please see the code in this repository https://github.com/beveradb/sonoff-lan-mode-homeassistant**

 This is a simple platform to control switch devices which can normally only be controlled using the Itead cloud app (eWeLink).
-It may be useful to you if you've bought a Sonoff device and want to control it locally, but cannot flash firmware such as [Tasmota](https://github.com/arendst/Sonoff-Tasmota/) for whatever reason (e.g. lack of tools or confidence soldering).
+It may be useful to you if you've bought a Sonoff device and want to control it locally, but cannot flash firmware such as [Tasmota](https://github.com/arendst/Sonoff-Tasmota/) for whatever reason (e.g. its already in the wall, lack of tools or confidence soldering or you don't want to forgoe using eWeLink also).

 ## Tested Devices
  - Sonoff Basic R2